LLM Memory Calculator

 GPT-3 175B - Industry Benchmark

-The model that started the LLM revolution, requires significant infrastructure
+The GPT-3 model from OpenAI that started the LLM revolution, requires significant infrastructure and multi-GPU clusters

 FP16 Inference